Health 011 - Principles of Healthful Living » Fall 2021 » Chapter 3 Study Guide

 Listening attentively to calming music has been found to

-A. decrease blood glucose.
+A. decrease blood pressure.

 C. increase stress.